enkidevs/curriculum/javascript/javascript-playground-questions/js-harmonic-series/js-harmonic-series.md

 ## Content

+> 👩‍💻 Your task is to create a function that will:
+> - **sum up the first 15 terms of the harmonic series**
+> - **round them to 5 decimal places**

-The harmonic series is the divergent infinite series that looks like this:
+> The harmonic series is the divergent infinite series that looks like this:

 ![harmonic-series](https://img.enkipro.com/86e08401cab9a7841c91077c24e46945.png)

-Can you create a function that will sum up the first 15 terms of this series and round them to 5 decimal places?

 To achieve this, you can use the following concepts:
 - variable creation (`age = 25`)